 6. Customer Data

 6.1.
 Data Protection.
-CRG will maintain administrative, physical, and technical safeguards for protection of the security, confidentiality and integrity of the Customer Data.
+CRG will maintain administrative, physical, and technical safeguards for protection of the security, confidentiality and integrity of the Customer Data to the extent it constitutes Confidential Information.
 Those safeguards will include measures for preventing access, use, modification or disclosure of Customer Data by CRG personnel except (a) to provide the Services and prevent or address service or technical problems, (b) as contemplated in Section 3.3, and (c) as compelled by applicable law.
 Customer acknowledges and agrees that it is commercially reasonable for CRG to rely upon the security processes and measures utilized by CRG’s cloud infrastructure providers.

 6.2.
 Data Breach Notification.
 CRG will notify Customer of unauthorized access to, or unauthorized use, loss or disclosure of Customer Data within custody and control (a “Security Breach”) within 72 hours of CRG’s confirmation of the nature and extent of the same or when required by applicable law, whichever is earlier.
 Each party will reasonably cooperate with the other with respect to the investigation and resolution of any Security Breach.

 6.3.
 Data Retention and Destruction.
-Except as otherwise required by applicable law, CRG will have no obligation to maintain, update, or provide any Customer Data or Products more than ninety (90) days after the expiration or termination of this Agreement.
+Except as otherwise required by applicable law, CRG will have no obligation to maintain, update, or provide any Customer Data or Services more than ninety (90) days after the expiration or termination of this Agreement.

 7. Term; Termination